Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 Every laser diode generates waste heat.
 As the diode heats up, its output wavelength shifts and its efficiency drops.
 In a budget host with minimal thermal mass, this happens fast, within 30 seconds, your "5000mW" laser might be putting out half that.

-The B022's stainless steel body acts as a thermal capacitor.
-It absorbs heat, spreads it across the chassis, and keeps the diode within its optimal temperature range longer.
+The B018's machined heat dissipation grooves and aircraft-grade aluminum head act as a thermal management system, pulling heat away from the diode continuously.
 The result is a beam that looks the same at minute 3 as it did at second 10.
 If you are burning, testing, or doing anything where consistency matters, this alone is worth the price difference.

 2. Battery Platform: Not All Lithium Cells Are Equal